A diabetic diet is a healthy eating plan that is built around foods to help manage your blood sugar.

 Again, your goal is to keep your carb intake in your goal range.

-Speak with you physician and dietitian to find out what diet may work best for you.
+Speak with your physician and dietitian to find out what diet may work best for you.